Compact moduli of K3 surfaces: Moduli of K3 surfaces

 \subsection{Quasipolarized moduli}

-We now give analogous definitions to Section \ref{analyticK3} in the $M$-polarized case.
-The standard reference here is \cite{dolgachev1996mirror-symmetry}.
+We now give analogous definitions to Section \ref{analyticK3} in the polarized case.
+The standard reference is \cite{dolgachev1996mirror-symmetry}.
 However, Thm.
-3.1 in \emph{ibid} is incorrect, see Remark~\ref{rem:dolgachev}.
-We give an alternative definition of a lattice-polarized K3 surface for which \cite[Thm.
-3.1]{dolgachev1996mirror-symmetry} remains true.
+3.1 in \emph{ibid} is incorrect.
+We modify the definition in a way that this theorem remains true.